Deformations of rational curves in positive characteristic: Families of rational curves and maps from curves with rational components.

-\item A \textit{map from a curve with rational components} to $X$ is a morphism $f \colon C \to X$ over $k$ such that \begin{enumerate} \item $C$ is a (possibly singular or reducible) proper curve over $k$, \item $C$ is reduced (i.e., the local ring $\O_{C,x}$ is reduced for every $x \in C$), \item every irreducible component of $C$ is a rational curve over $k$, and \item the image $f(C)$ is of pure dimension $1$. \end{enumerate} We say that $f \colon C \to X$ is a \textit{generic embedding} if the restriction of $f$ to a Zariski open dense subset of $C$ is an immersion.
+\item A \textit{map from a curve with rational components} to $X$ is a morphism $f \colon C \to X$ over $k$ such that \begin{enumerate} \item $C$ is a reduced curve over $k$ whose irreducible components are rational curves, and \item the image $f(C)$ is of pure dimension $1$. \end{enumerate} We say $f \colon C \to X$ is a \textit{generic immersion} if the restriction of $f$ to an open dense subset of $C$ is an immersion.